ElasticSearch

 Before installing PRTG Network Monitor, ensure that your system meets the following requirements:

-• Operating System: Windows 10 or later, or Windows Server 2016 or later
+• Operating System: Windows 10, Windows Server 2012 R2 or later

 • Processor: 2 GHz or faster